stackhpc/ansible-slurm-appliance/packer/README.md

     flavor = "general.v1.small"                           # VM flavor to use for builder VMs networks = ["26023e3d-bc8e-459c-8def-dbd47ab01756"]   # List of network UUIDs to attach the VM to
     ```
+    Note that:
     - The network used for the Packer VM must provide outbound internet access but does not need to provide access to resources which the final cluster nodes require (e.g. Slurm control node, network filesystem servers etc.).
     - For additional options such as non-default private key locations or jumphost configuration see the variable descriptions in `./openstack.pkr.hcl`.
     - For an example of configuration for extending an existing fat image see below.

 3. Activate the venv and the relevant environment.